 An important point to realise when you watch a film or the TV is that you don’t need to watch for a long time.
 Often a few minutes is all you need to improve your English.
 So it’s possible to watch a film in original language then swap back over to your own language.
 Or you can just watch the trailer to get an idea of what the film is about.

-Here's a roundup of four sites that you can use to help improve your English.
+Here’s a roundup of three sites that you can use to help improve your English.
 Let me know if there are more that you use!

 You can find movie clips as well as music, and they’re often short enough to give you a quick burst of English.
 Use the search box to find your favourite singers or groups, turn up the volume, and sing along!